← The archive Dispatch

 The math: 100 emails → 3 replies → 1 discovery call → 0.2 closed deals.

 That’s roughly 5 weeks of consistent outreach for a single high-quality partner.
-The trap isn’t that the product is bad.
-It’s that founders quit at week 3 because they haven’t seen a contract yet.
+The product usually isn’t the problem.
+Founders just quit around week three, before a single contract has had time to land.

 The modular approach is still the most capital-efficient way I know to build.
 Validate the tech before spending months in a sales cycle.
 One closed contract changes the trajectory.